pohly/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

 preparation should be fairly quick as in most cases it simply creates CDI file 1-3 Kb in size.
 Unpreparing resource usually means deleting CDI file, so it should be quick as well.
+The complexity is lower than in the volume manager because there is only one global operation needed (prepare vs. attach + publish for each pod) and reconstruction after a kubelet restart is simpler (call NodePrepareResource again vs. trying to determine whether volumes are mounted).

 ###### Are there any missing metrics that would be useful to have to improve observability of this feature?